Build vs Buy in Data: True Cost, TCO Framework, and Opportunity Cost

 Step 4: Opportunity Cost

-• Market share lost to competitors innovating faster.
+• Market share lost to faster-moving competitors.

 Add these up.
 Compare against vendor subscription costs.